unboundsecurity/unbound-integration/microsoft-365-dke/README.md

 2. Fill the relevant details and click Next.

-3. mark the "Files & emails" checkbox and click Next.
+3. Mark the "Files & emails" checkbox and click Next.

 4. Mark the "Encrypt files and emails" checkbox and click Next.